OpenEnergyPlatform/academy/docs/questions.md

 ## Search: How do I search for data on the OEP?

-There is search functionality under [Database](https://openenergy-platform.org/dataedit/schemas).
-Use the search bar for free text and / or combine it with tags that are presented below the search bar.
-This will search through data and metadata and reduce the list of schemas to the list where your search term(s) were found.
-Click on the schema name and then see all the tables that conform to your search term(s).
-Alternatively, you can enter any scheme and search within the scheme in the same way.
+The [open energy database](https://openenergy-platform.org/dataedit/schemas) comes with search functionality.
+You can use the search bar for free text and / or combine this with tags that are presented next to the the search bar as a drop-down menu.
+This will search through data and metadata and reduce the list of topics to the list where your search term(s) were found.
+Click on the topic name and then see all the tables that conform to your search term(s).
+Alternatively, you can click and open any topic and search within this topic in the same way.
 Here is a **[short tutorial with a visual on combining free text search and tags](./tutorials/99_other/find_data.md)**.

 ---